ACADEMIC SERVICES Frequently ASKED Questions

 • Where are you located and what are your hours of operation?

-Our Learning Center classroom is located on the campus of Christian Life Church at 3400 Pacific Ave, Long Beach, CA 90807.
-Our Outside Play takes place in our Director’s gated and secure backyard—only a few minutes drive away!
+Our classroom is located on the campus of Christian Life Church at 3400 Pacific Ave, Long Beach, CA 90807.

 • What grade levels do you accept?